Collaboration is more than simply working together.

 Collective Impact fundamentally changes the way community partners work together by focusing on intentional, measurable collaboration.

 Momentum toward Collective Impact is building across the nation.
-Hundreds of initiatives are using this framework, including several federal programs such as the 2014 Social Innovation Fund and programs of the Center for Disease Control and Prevention (Source: The Collective Impact Forum, 2015).
+Hundreds of initiatives are using this framework, including several federal programs like the 2014 Social Innovation Fund and programs of the Center for Disease Control and Prevention (Source: The Collective Impact Forum, 2015).
 You can read more about Collective Impact at www.collectiveimpactforum.org.

 CURRENT APPROACH > CORE COLLABORATIVE APPROACH > FAMILY SUCCESS